Kaunogan/ynov_projet/README.md

 ## Which DB used

 - We use <a href="https://www.prisma.io">Prisma</a> to simplifies database access.
-- We use mysql for the database.
+- We use PostgreSQL for the database.

 ## How it works